School of Nursing

-The Psychiatric-Mental Health Nurse Practitioner concentration is 4-6 semesters in length taking an average of 9-16 credits per semester.
-Both full-time and part-time studies are available.
-A total of 53 credit hours is required for the Family Psychiatric-Mental Health Nurse Practitioner concentration.
+The Psychiatric-Mental Health Nurse Practitioner concentration is 4-6 semesters in length taking 9-16 credits per semester and 6-8 semesters for students taking 6-9 credits per semester.
+A total of 53 credits is required for the Psychiatric-Mental Health Nurse Practitioner concentration.

 The number of required clinical hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
-The FPMHNP concentration has a total of 616 clinical hours: 168 hours in clinical semester one, 224 hours in clinical semester two, and 224 hours in clinical semester three.
+The PMHNP concentration has a total of 600 clinical hours: 150 hours in clinical semester one, 75 hours between clinical semester one and two, 200 hours in clinical semester two, and 175 hours in clinical semester three.